gwald/YOC/README.md

 ----

+Net Yaroze used a tool called [Siocons](https://archive.org/details/net-yaroze-documents/020-1997-userguide/page/206/mode/1up) which would upload assets and executables to the Net Yaroze black PlayStation.

+YOC easily creates and maintains this for you, plus a bit more.

 ## Usage (all parameters are mandatory):

     YOC HexStartAddr  MyProject.yoc YOC
+IE:

+	YOC 0x80091000 proj.yoc YOC

-The **HexStartAddr** is the base address to be used for offset calculations, it can start with 0x or end in h.
+The **HexStartAddr** is the base start address to be used for offset calculations, it can start with 0x or end in h.
+Depending on where you load your executable (set via linking), will depend what you set this to.
+IE: If you load your executable high, close to the end of the 2MB RAM, your assets will be loaded from the start of available RAM which is after the Net Yaroze LibPS library, 0x80090000.
+Or you can link your executable at the start of RAM (0x80090000) and load your assets after the executable, like the example above.

 The **MyProject.yoc** filename must be be alphanum only.
-It is a text file where each non-blank line is in the format:
+It is a text file where each non-blank line is in the format: :

-**C_DEFINE_constant_name** **data_path_and_filename**
+	C_DEFINE_constant_name    data_path_and_filename

 **C_DEFINE_constant_name** is the identifier name (#define) to be put in the header file.
 It can only use underscores and alphanumeric characters.
+Dont start it with a number, your program wont compile.

 **data_path_and_filename** is the path and filename to the file to include.
 It can only use underscore, dot, forward or back slash and alphanumeric characters.
 	The optional executable must be on the last line and without a **constant_name** value, ie just the **file_name**.
 	Comment out lines with the first character being "#".
+	Note - YOC tries to handle case differences but it will not find directories or files for you.

+IE: CAT.YOC

+	#This is a comment
+	MODEL_ADDR base.tmd
+	MDFDATAVTX base.vdf
+	MDFDATANRM base.ndf
+	WAVEADDR cat.dat
+	TEXTURE_ADDR textures.tim
+	MAIN.EXE

-The **YOC** is your project name (single word, recommend using YOC) and will be used for generating output files, see below.
+The last parameter, **YOC** is your project name (single word, recommend using YOC) and will be used for generating output files, see below.
-You probably won't need all of them, just ingore them.
+You probably won't need all of them, just ignore them.

 ----